Shadeira/TODO-List-Tutorial/README.md

 * Read Tasks
 * Update Tasks
 * Delete Tasks
-* Count Number of Complete and Uncomplete Tasks
+* Count Number of Complete and Incomplete Tasks

 The final project should look similar to this: